- Home

 Am I protected when using equity release?

-Equity release can feel like a scary step, and it’s important to feel completely comfortable with all the potential downsides before taking the leap.
+Equity release can feel like a scary step, and it’s important that you’re completely comfortable with all the potential downsides before taking the leap.
 However, one of the biggest myths around equity release is that it is unregulated, which is not true.
 The equity release market is covered by the Financial Services Compensation Scheme (FSCS), which offers consumers protection for financial services and products.

 Any lender offering equity release products must be authorised by either the Financial Conduct Authority (FCA) or Prudential Regulation Authority (PRA) and pay the FSCS an annual levy for its services.
 This means that if you take out an equity release product the lender will have paid the FSCS to provide a level of insurance for your money.
 Exactly how much you are covered for will depend on when the company failed, but you could be entitled to compensation for up to £85,000.